 SSTI

-a template engine is a software that combines pre-defined templates with dynamically generated data and is often used by web applications to generate dynamic responses. example template enginers are and
+a template engine is a software that combines pre-defined templates with dynamically generated data and is often used by web applications to generate dynamic responses. example template enginers are Jinja and Twig

 Server-side Template Injection (SSTI) occurs when an attacker can inject templating code into a template that is later rendered by the server.
 If an attacker injects malicious code, the server potentially executes the code during the rendering process, enabling an attacker to take over the server completely